 Sometime between 304 and 30 BC, a craftsman in Ptolemaic Egypt shaped what is now accepted to be the world’s oldest 20-sided die.
-Carved from serpentine rock and engraved in Greek letters, the d20 looks remarkably well to be over 2,000 years old.
+The die is carved from serpentine rock and engraved in Greek letters.
+Also, it d20 looks remarkably well to be over 2,000 years old.

-The die is currently held in The Metropolitan Museum of Art in New York City, where it has resided without much fanfare since 1910 after being acquired by Reverend Chauncey Murch during his missionary work in Egypt between 1883 and 1906.
+The die is currently held in The Metropolitan Museum of Art in New York City.
+It has resided there without much fanfare since 1910 after being acquired by Reverend Chauncey Murch.
+The Reverend acquired the d20 during his missionary work in Egypt between 1883 and 1906.

 Here are some other fascinating facts about the world’s oldest d20: